 Magness competed his freshman through junior years at Rice University, where he was the Western Athletic Conference Freshman of the Year and a regional qualifier in track during the 2003-04 season.
 In 2004, Magness qualified as an individual to the NCAA cross country championships by placing 5th at the south central regional meet.

 As a senior in 2007-08, Magness ran for the Cougars and finished in the Top 10 at the Conference USA Championships and was 11th at the NCAA South Central Regionals, missing making nationals by .08 seconds.
 For those efforts, he was named to the C-USA Academic All-Conference and the U.S. Track and Field and Cross Country Coaches Association All-Academic teams.

-As a prep, Magness ran under Gerald Stewart, where he won the State Championship in the 1600M and set a state record (4:01.02) in the event.
-He also ran the fastest high school mile time in the nation in 2003.
+As a prep, Magness ran under Gerald Stewart, where he won the State Championship in the 1600M and set a state record in the event.
+As a high school runner, Magness competed against some of the world’s best at the Prefontaine Classic, recording a time of 4:01.02, which still stands as the 7th fastest high school mile time ever run in the U.S. Magness was also part of the fastest high school Distance Medley Relay team in the nation in 2003.

 Magness holds a bachelor’s degree in kinesiology from the University of Houston in 2008 and a master’s in exercise, fitness, and health promotions from George Mason University in 2010.
-He is also a current contributor to Running Times Magazine and Competitor Magazine and had articles published in New Studies in Athletics and the International Journal of Athletic Training.
+He is also a current contributor to Running Times Magazine and Competitor Magazine and has contributed to articles published in Runner’s World, The Wall Street Journal, The New York Times, New Studies in Athletics and the International Journal of Athletic Training.